trunk-rs/trunk/site/content/assets.md

 ## copy-file
 ✅ `rel="copy-file"`: Trunk will copy the file specified in the `href` attribute to the `dist` dir.
 This content is copied exactly, no hashing is performed.
+  - `data-dist`: (optional) the new name you would like an asset to have after copying.
+Please include the correct extension.
+Keeps the current name if not present.

 ## copy-dir
 ✅ `rel="copy-dir"`: Trunk will recursively copy the directory specified in the `href` attribute to the `dist` dir.
 This content is copied exactly, no hashing is performed.